That dollar amount results from a 10.1% increase compared to $9 billion during 2018.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Paraguay has highly positive net exports in the international trade of meat, cereals and oil seeds.
+Paraguay has highly positive net exports in the international trade of cereals, meat and oil seeds.
 That latter commodity represents products used for making edible oils and producing biodiesel.
 It also serves as high protein animal feed.
 Positive cashflows indicate Paraguay’s strong competitive advantages under the related product categories.

 Products Causing Paraguay’s Greatest Trade Deficits